KratosMultiphysics/Kratos/docs/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/ParOptBeam_Guide.md

 ___
 ## 1. ParOptBeam Master Structure
 You can download ParOptBeam under this [link](https://github.com/mpentek/ParOptBeam).
-Click on *Code -> Download zip* to download the master file of ParOptBeam.
+Click on *Code &rarr; Download zip* to download the master file of ParOptBeam.
 The structure of the master folder you download is explained in this chapter.

 ### 1.1.
 Input
 For the analysis to run, the program requires user input.
 The input required from the user are the **ProjectParameters** and the **Forces**.

-- ProjectParameters: Under *input -> parameters* you can find three different files with the project parameters.
+- ProjectParameters: Under *input &rarr; parameters* you can find three different files with the project parameters.
 You will also have to create one file for your own building, which will be explained in chapter 2 of this guide.
 The parameters consist of the Material, Geometry, Boundary Conditions, Optimization Parameters and types of Analysis (together with the respective output options of analysis).

-- Force: Under *input -> force -> generic_building/generic_pylon* you can find three different files with with the dynamic forces in an .npy format.
+- Force: Under *input &rarr; force &rarr; generic_building/generic_pylon* you can find three different files with with the dynamic forces in an .npy format.
 For your project you will also have to import your dynamic forces, which will be produced from the *convert_kratos_to_paroptbeam* script (reminder: Postprocessing).
-Depending on how many level forces you have, it is advised that dynamic force should be named after the number (i.E. 15 nodes -> dynamic_force_15 nodes).
+Depending on how many level forces you have, it is advised that dynamic force should be named after the number (i.E. 15 nodes &rarr; dynamic_force_15 nodes).
 When modelling your beam model, make sure that the beam has the same amount of nodes as the dynamic force!

 ### 1.2.
 Source
 The source folder is interesting for you to see and read, in order to understand the processes going on, however probably not necessary to work with during your project.
 It contains the different types of analysis definitions, beam elements, structure model and postprocessing as well as preprocessing settings.